raymondmwaura-osdev/arch-insights/commands/00_templates/sub_commands_notes_format.md

 Identify the essential elements required for the sub-command to execute successfully.

 Note optional elements that affect the sub-command’s execution or outcome (exclude detailed switches/flags).

 ---

+## Switches

+Document each switch supported by the sub-command.

+For each switch, specify its short and long form (if applicable), whether it is optional or required, and its default behavior.

+Describe the operational impact of the switch, including how it modifies or augments the sub-command’s execution.

+Call out any constraints, incompatibilities, or interactions with other switches.

+---